-Google Drive vs. Loop for VOX
+Google Drive vs. VOX Cloud

 If you have a Gmail account, you’re probably using Google Drive too.
 It’s easy to move all your files from emails into the Drive directly without any need to store them on your device.
 It is possible to upload all your music into the Drive too.
 Will the Drive stream it, though?
 We doubt it.

 VOX Cloud turns out to be a worthy rival of Google Drive as the solution designed specifically for music.

 Google Drive capacity depends on your budget.
 15GB are given to you free of charge from the very beginning.
 However, this is the space you are given for your emails too, not only the files you upload to the Drive yourself.
 You can extend your Google Drive’s capacity to 30TB.

 VOX Cloud doesn’t count storage capacity.
 It stores the UNLIMITED amount of music.
 Hence, you get much MORE than even 30TB!
 It can be 250,000 songs or 2,500,000 full quality FLAC songs and even MORE, there is no edge for the true audiophile’s music in cloud.